discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 - Use 1 charge of <Skill name="Mantra of Solace"/> and all charges of <Skill name="Mantra of Potence"/>.
 - Whenever a charge comes back, use both Mantras once again.
 Keep <Skill name="Mantra of Potence"/> at 0 charges and <Skill name="Mantra of Solace"/> at 2 charges for when you need healing.
 You can cast these while casting other skills as they are instant-casts.
-- Use <Skill name="Feel My Wrath"/> off-cooldown.
-  Note: Using <Skill name="Mantra of Solace"/> more often than every 7 seconds will not result in more <Boon name="Quickness"/> due to the cooldown of <Trait name="Liberator's Vow"/>.
+- Note: Using <Skill name="Mantra of Solace"/> more often than every 7 seconds will not result in more <Boon name="Quickness"/> due to the cooldown of <Trait name="Liberator's Vow"/>.

 **Step 2: Basic Skills**